theoh-io/Airflow/docs/roadmap.md

 - Current quick test (deltaT=3600s, 12 steps): 1-6 hours (too long for CI)
 - Full simulation (deltaT=3600s, 24 steps): 2-12+ hours (not for CI)

-## Phase 5.2 — Vidigal_CFD Case Creation (IN PROGRESS)
+## Phase 5.2 — Vidigal_CFD Case Creation (✅ MOSTLY COMPLETE)

 **Goal**: Create a new STL-based CFD case (`Vidigal_CFD`) for urban microclimate simulations using `urbanMicroclimateFoam` solver.

-**Description**: This case will use STL geometry provided by the user and implement STL-based meshing using `snappyHexMesh`, unlike the existing tutorial cases which use `blockMesh`.
+**Description**: This case uses STL geometry and implements STL-based meshing using `snappyHexMesh`, unlike the existing tutorial cases which use `blockMesh`.
 This demonstrates the workflow for creating custom cases with complex geometries.

 **Key Tasks**:
 - [x] **Phase 1**: Directory setup and template copy from `streetCanyon_CFD`